-The directors were asked to declare if such a relationship or circumstances existed.
-They were also asked to assess if there were other circumstances, relationships or salient factors by reason of which they would consider themselves to be not independent vis-à-vis JC&C.
+The directors are asked to declare if such a relationship or circumstances exist.
+They are also asked to assess if there are other circumstances, relationships or salient factors by reason of which they would consider themselves to be not independent vis-à-vis JC&C.

-For 2023, the Board concurred with the Nominating Committee and considered Benjamin Keswick as a non-independent director as he is the Executive Chairman of Jardine Matheson Holdings Limited, the 78% major shareholder of JC&C and a related corporation of JC&C. The remaining non-executive directors, namely Mrs Lim Hwee Hua, Dr Marty Natalegawa, Steven Phan, Samuel Tsien and Tan Yen Yen were declared independent according to the requirements of the Corporate Governance Code and the SGX-ST Listing Manual.
+For 2024, the Board concurred with the Nominating Committee's assessment and considered John Witt as a non-independent director as he is the Group Managing Director of Jardine Matheson Holdings Limited, the 84% major shareholder of JC&C and a related corporation of JC&C. The remaining non-executive directors, namely Samuel Tsien, Steven Phan, Tan Yen Yen, Mikkel Larsen and Jean-Pierre Felenbok were declared independent according to the requirements of the Corporate Governance Code and the SGX-ST Listing Manual.